I was born in the Wild Wild West.

 He wouldn’t listen to my pleas not to go down that path.

-It was a path I had shielded him from.
+It was a path that I had shielded away from him.

 But he cannot return to normal life

-once people found how fast he really was.
+once people discovered how fast he really was.

 That is a gunman’s curse.